 And here’s the thing: it very well might be needed.
 Because if Boomer’s inhabit the “American exceptionalism” that their appointed representatives always speak of in any one way, it’s this: They vote.
 Though they are no longer the largest demographic in the nation, yet they remain, far and away, the largest active voting block.
 And when they vote, they vote with their interests in mind, oblivious to the effects that their selfishness will have on future generations.

 That is where to begin if we want to keep Boomers out of the White House in 2020: Be like them.
 Get involved and register to vote and, in doing so, to make our influence felt.
 Demand, as Puff Daddy did back in 2004, that candidates speak to our needs.

 Of course, once in power, the onus will shift to a degree.
 Boomers will still have their hordes of gold and high-value houses (benefitting from a market that they artificially inflated and the treasury bonds that made them rich).
 What they do with those as they retire en masse is yet to be seen.
 Maybe with all their free time and disposable incomes they’ll begin to think about collective legacies and healing the world they were instrumental in breaking.

-Meanwhile, Gen Xers and Millenials, once in power, will be faced with the same “short-term benefit vs long-term benefit” decisions that the Boomers failed to navigate.
+Meanwhile, Gen Xers and Millenials, once in power, will be faced with the same “short-term benefit vs long-term benefit” decisions that the Boomers failed at.
 They’ll have to choose investment in America’s future over easy payouts.
 The Boomers won’t be off the hook, but it will officially be up to a new generation to decide how to navigate the world we’ve all inherited.
-Bring it on.